A Newtonian approach to the study of irreversibility in many-body systems: APPENDIX B: EXTERNAL FORCE EXERTED BY A WALL ON AN IDEAL GAS WITH THE CENTER OF MASS AT REST

-We now consider the case in which the distribution of $N$ particles along the positive $x$ direction is Gaussian, with the highest density at $x=0$, which coincides with the position of the left wall.
+We now consider the case in which the distribution of $N$ particles along the positive $x$ direction is Gaussian, with the CM instantaneously at rest, with the highest density at $x=0$, which coincides with the position of the left wall.
 Fig. 3 is a good illustration of this case.
 The distribution is given by

 where $\sigma$ quantifies the broadness of the distribution.
-The position of the center of mass is given by \cite{goldstein}
+The position of the CM is given by \cite{goldstein}

 Note that $dm= \mu \lambda dx$, where $\mu$ is the mass of the particles, which gives us that